Theodore J. Levin U.S. Courthouse

 As a federal building, few expenses were spared in constructing the 24-courtroom courthouse.
 On the first floor, a gorgeous, original barreled ceiling looms overhead.
 Its hallways are filled with marble floors, and its elevators feature an Art Deco flavor.
 The exterior of the building is decidedly more modest, but it does feature several bas reliefs by prominent Detroit sculptor Corrado Joseph Parducci depicting various federal government agencies and justice.
 The center of the building is open, allowing for the maximum amount of natural sunlight to fill its hallways.

 The courthouse was renamed on May 1, 1995, in honor of Theodore J. Levin, a U.S. District Court judge for the Eastern District of Michigan from 1946 until his death in 1970.
 He served as the court’s chief judge from 1959 to 1967.
-Two of his nephews are today in Congress, U.S. Sen. Carl Levin and U.S. Rep. Sander Levin.
+Two of his nephews are longtime members of Congress: former U.S. Sen. Carl Levin and U.S. Rep. Sander Levin.

 Today, the building serves as the U.S. District Court.
 Among the most recent high-profile cases tried within its walls was that of Umar Farouk Abdulmutallab, a Nigerian man accused of blowing up an airliner over Detroit on Dec.
 25, 2009.
 The court’s chief district judge, the Honorable Gerald E. Rosen, holds court in the Million-Dollar Courtroom from the Levin courthouse’s predecessor.